1- PURPOSE OF THE SILVER LEAGUE

-C. Red, White and Silver Divisions- Maximum of 10 players in Red and White may play defense.
-Maximum of 11 players in Silver may play defense.
+C. Red, and White - Maximum of 10 players may play defense.
+Maximum of 11 players in Silver, Gold and Blue may play defense.

 E. Substitute Players – Maximum of two temporary subs per team for any regular season game.

 1. All substitutes must be age eligible to play in the division they’re substituting in and must be in a Silver League uniform.

 2. Division Representative and Sub Coordinator will have a complete roster of all players and draft ratings.

 3. Temporary subs will only be assigned by the appropriate Sub Coordinator.

 4. To request a sub, a team must be one under the allotted playing number of fielders for that division.
 That means that a team that is allowed 11 fielders must be down to 10 players before getting a sub.

 5. The appropriate Sub Coordinator will have the requesting team give him the names of the players that will be missing the game.